louthy/language-ext/README.md

 ### Map transformers

 There are additional transformer functions for dealing with 'wrapped' maps (i.e. `Map<int, Map<int, string>>`).
-I have found these to be super useful.
 We only cover a limited set of the full set of `Map` functions at the moment.
 You can wrap `Map` up to 4 levels deep and still call things like `Fold` and `Filter`.
 There's  interesting variants of `Filter` and `Map` called `FilterRemoveT` and `MapRemoveT`, where if a filter or map operation leaves any keys at any level with an empty `Map` then it will auto-remove them.

 ```C#
     Map<int,Map<int,Map<int, Map<int, string>>>> wrapped = Map.create<int,Map<int,Map<int,Map<int,string>>();